-In summer 2018 the planets Mars and Saturn are, one after the other, in opposition to Earth.
+In the summer of 2018, the planets Mars and Saturn are, one after the other, in opposition to Earth.
 During this event the planets are relatively close to Earth, allowing astronomers to observe them in greater detail.
 Hubble took advantage of this preferred configuration and imaged both planets to continue its long-standing observation of the outer planets in the Solar System.

 Since the NASA/ESA Hubble Space Telescope was launched, its goal has always been to study not only distant astronomical objects, but also the planets within our Solar System.
-Hubble’s high-resolution images of our planetary neighbours can only be surpassed by pictures taken from spacecraft that actually visit these bodies.
+Hubble’s high-resolution images of our planetary neighbors can only be surpassed by pictures taken from spacecraft that actually visit these bodies.
 However, Hubble has one advantage over space probes: it can look at these objects periodically and observe them over much longer periods than any passing probe could.

 In the last months the planets Mars and Saturn have each been in opposition to Earth — Saturn on 27 June and Mars on 27 July.
 An opposition occurs when the Sun, Earth, and an outer planet are lined up, with Earth sitting in between the Sun and the outer planet.
 During an opposition, a planet is fully lit by the Sun as seen from Earth, and it also marks the time when the planet is closest to Earth, allowing astronomers to see features on the planet’s surface in greater detail.

 A month before Saturn’s opposition — on 6 June — Hubble was used to observe the ringed planet.
-At this time Saturn was approximately 1.4 billion kilometers from Earth.
+At this time Saturn was approximately 1.4 billion kilometers (870 million miles) from Earth.
 The taken images show Saturn’s magnificent ring system near its maximum tilt toward Earth, allowing a spectacular view of the rings and the gaps between them.
 Though all of the gas giants boast rings, Saturn’s are the largest and most spectacular, stretching out to eight times the radius of the planet.